Transport to sixth form and college

 This page gives you the most up-to-date information about transport assistance to sixth forms and colleges.

-We will not provide transport to college unless you are unable to travel independently because of special educational needs (SEN), a disability or mobility difficulty or you live in an area where there is no public transport available (linked transport).
+We will only provide transport to college or sixth form if you are unable to travel independently because of special educational needs (SEN), a disability or mobility difficulty or you live in an area where there is no public transport available (linked transport).